SCM-NV/nano-qmflows/README.rst

 NonAdiabaticCoupling
 ====================

-Package to calculate the non-Adiabatic coupling using the approximation described at:
+Package to calculate several properties related to the Nonadiabatic behaviour of a molecular system.

 Installation